saikat-roy/BanglaCharacterRecognition/README.md

 ## Bangla Character Recognition with Supervised Layerwise Training

+### Info: Involves old rebuilt code.
+Current functionality somewhat limited.
+In the process of being expanded.

 ### Dependencies

 The following major dependencies are necessary to run the code: